marsdrums/ReSTIR-reworking/The gi pass explained/1) RIS, reservois, and ReSTIR.md

 vec3 diffuse_radiance = albedo * cosine * light_color / PDF;
 ```
 >[!NOTE]
-> Cosine-weighted PDF is cool also because the cosine term cancels out nicely, and can be rewritte like:
+> Cosine-weighted PDF is cool also because the cosine term cancels out nicely, and can be re-written like:
 ```glsl
 // compute diffuse component for cosine-weighted PDF